 Wyse Jackson has been a member of the boards of numerous botanical, conservation and horticultural organizations around the world.
 He was founding chairman (and currently continues as co-chair) of the World Flora Online Consortium, an organization launched in 2012 to prepare an online Flora of the world by 2020.
 In 1995, he founded the European Botanic Gardens Consortium, an organization that links botanic gardens through Europe; he was elected as an honorary member of the Consortium in 2005.
 He was chairman of Ireland’s Biodiversity Forum, monitoring the implementation of Ireland’s National Biodiversity Plan.
 He is a member of the board of BGCI, and a former member of the boards of the Irish Biodiversity Data Centre and Dublin Zoo, Fauna and Flora International, the Botanical Society of the British Isles, the Royal Horticultural Society of Ireland and the Center for Plant Conservation (U.S.).
 He is a Fellow of the Linnean Society of London and a member of the IUCN Species Survival Commission.
 He holds the position of adjunct professor of the Chinese Academy of Sciences at Xishuangbanna Tropical Botanical Garden, Yunnan, and is an External Advisor of the Chinese Union of Botanical Gardens.
 He is an Honorary Life Member of the Red Nacional de Jardines Botánicos de Colombia and is a Fellow of the Explorers Club.

-In St. Louis, he is a member of the Board of Trustees of the Donald Danforth Plant Science Center, a member of the Board of Commissioners of Tower Grove Park, a member of the Board of Webster University, a member of the Cortex Board of Directors, an Ex Officio Trustee of the Academy of Science St. Louis and an ex officio member of the St. Louis Regional Chamber.
-He is an honorary member of the St Louis and Ladue Garden Clubs.
+In St. Louis, he is a member of the Board of Trustees of the Donald Danforth Plant Science Center, a member of the Board of Commissioners of Tower Grove Park, a member of the Board of Webster University, a member of the Cortex Board of Directors, an Ex Officio Trustee of the Academy of Science St. Louis and an ex officio member of Greater St. Louis, Inc. He is an honorary member of the St Louis and Ladue Garden Clubs.

 His publications include twelve books and over 250 scientific papers and other articles.
 His most recent book, Ireland’s Generous Nature: the past and present uses of wild plants in Ireland (Missouri Botanical Garden Press, 2014) was shortlisted for the international 2015 Annual Literature Award of the Council on Botanical and Horticultural Libraries (CBHL).
 His recent research includes work on plant conservation, Irish ethnobotany, botanic gardens development and management and international biodiversity conservation policies.